delta003/speech_recognition/README.md

 Speaker independent speech recognition library in Python using MFCC and HMM.

-Project is written for Speech recognition class at Faculty of Computing in Belgrade (RAF).
+Project is written for Speech Recognition class at Faculty of Computing in Belgrade (RAF).